zijunwei/GeneralGazeStuff/experiment_setup/README.txt

 7. click 'randomization setting', check 'enable trial randomization'
 8. check whether 'Iteration Count' is same as the number of videos

 NOTE: if you want to split the data into multiple trials, then change the numbers 'Split By'.
-Each number indicates the number of videos in each trial.
+Each number indicates the number of videos in each trial (e.g. [50,50]).
 	  Also, change 'Iteration Count' in 'BLOCK' as total # of splits

 9. check 'TRIAL -> Conditional -> Attribute of Trial.iteration -> Value' equals to total # of videos